fwhigh/fwhigh.github.io/_posts/2021-05-24-ml-model-selection-with-metaflow.md

 The code is available at [https://github.com/fwhigh/metaflow-helper](https://github.com/fwhigh/metaflow-helper).
+The examples in this article are reproducible from the commit tagged **v0.0.1**.
+You can also install the tagged package from PyPI with `pip install metaflow-helper==0.0.1`.
 Comments, issues, and pull requests are welcome.

 This post is *not* meant to conclude whether